pexgear/UE_Doors/readme.md

-/** Copyright © 2021 by Giuseppe Genna.
-All rights reserved. */
-/** This code can be downloaded just for testing of the functionality, any use of it in commercial or private project is prohibited */
+# Doors for Unreal

-This module is used to create simple doors in Unreal.
+This module can be used to create simple doors in Unreal.
-Both of Rotational or Moving are supported.
+Both of Hinged and Sliding are supported.

+---

+## How to
 Steps:
 - Select the door Mesh or Meshes
 - Put them on a Pivot object if they should rotate and place the mesh on the pivot